-From time to time, j2 Global and its affiliates are involved in litigation and other legal disputes or regulatory inquiries that arise in the ordinary course of business.
-Any claims or regulatory actions against j2 Global and its affiliates, whether meritorious or not, could be time consuming and costly, and could divert significant operational resources.
+From time to time, J2 Global and its affiliates are involved in litigation and other legal disputes or regulatory inquiries that arise in the ordinary course of business.
+Any claims or regulatory actions against J2 Global and its affiliates, whether meritorious or not, could be time consuming and costly, and could divert significant operational resources.
 The outcomes of such matters are subject to inherent uncertainties, carrying the potential for unfavorable rulings that could include monetary damages and injunctive relief.

-On February 17, 2011, Emmanuel Pantelakis "Pantelakis") filed suit against a j2 Global affiliate in the Ontario Superior Court of Justice (No. 11-50673), alleging that the j2 Global affiliate breached a contract relating to Pantelakis's use of the Campaigner service.
-The j2 Global affiliate filed a responsive pleading on March 23, 2011 and responses to undertakings on July 16, 2012.
+On February 17, 2011, Emmanuel Pantelakis ("Pantelakis") filed suit against a J2 Global affiliate in the Ontario Superior Court of Justice (No. 11-50673), alleging that the J2 Global affiliate breached a contract relating to Pantelakis's use of the Campaigner service.
+The J2 Global affiliate filed a responsive pleading on March 23, 2011 and responses to undertakings on July 16, 2012.
 On November 6, 2012, Pantelakis filed a second amended statement of claim, reframing his lawsuit as a negligence action.
-The j2 Global affiliate filed an amended statement of defense on April 8, 2013.
-Discovery has closed.
-A judicial pre-trial conference took place on September 27, 2018.
-There is an anticipated trial date of January 2020.
+The J2 Global affiliate filed an amended statement of defense on April 8, 2013.
+Discovery has closed, with the exception of one issue.
+There is an anticipated trial date of February 2021.